 Description

-EXTERIOR: the two storey, eight-bay main facade breaks forwards in bays 3 and 6 (and bay 5 at ground-floor), and has painted rusticated brick quoins, low semi-ovolo moulded plinth and moulded wooden eaves cornice supported by cut brackets.
-Entrance in bay 3 and basket-arched carriage entry in bays 5 and 6 (with shouldered timber gates topped with iron spikes).
-The doorway is approached by three ashlar steps and has a shell hood on richly moulded acanthus consoles, with drop finials and an acanthus moulded architrave to the hood.
-Door with six fielded panels and an oblong eight-pane fanlight.
+The two-storey main facade has eight bays and features a forward projection in bays 3 and 6, as well as bay 5 at the ground floor.
+It is adorned with painted rusticated brick quoins, a low semi-ovolo moulded plinth, and a moulded wooden eaves cornice supported by cut brackets.
+The entrance is located in bay 3, and there is a basket-arched carriage entry in bays 5 and 6, which has shouldered timber gates topped with iron spikes.
+The doorway is approached by three ashlar steps and is topped with a shell hood supported by richly moulded acanthus consoles, featuring drop finials and an acanthus moulded architrave.
+The door itself has six fielded panels and an oblong eight-pane fanlight.

-Windows are flush-framed 12-pane sashes with painted stone sills and rubbed-brick lintels (lower two right-hand windows reinstated in rebuilt brickwork after removal of C20 shopfront).
-Some have later bullseye panes.
-Hipped roof with visible rear stacks, and lead flat to left half of ridge.
-Small dormer to number 42; lead eaves gutter has cast-iron downpipes at either end.
+The windows are flush-framed 12-pane sashes with painted stone sills and rubbed-brick lintels.
+The lower two right-hand windows have been reinstated in rebuilt brickwork after the removal of a 20th-century shopfront, and some windows feature later bullseye panes.
+The hipped roof has visible rear stacks and a lead flat roof on the left half of the ridge.
+Number 42 has a small dormer, and the lead eaves gutter has cast-iron downpipes at either end.

-A passageway allows access to the rear, which has similar eaves details in the angle between numbers 44 and 42.
-The rear wall of number 42 is rendered brick, with projecting Gothic initials 'R T' in the gable, small eaves window and first-floor 12-pane Yorkshire sash.
-The ridge has two chimney stacks set close behind the ridge to the front range.
-Number 44 has a large hipped, flat-roofed rear wing under the lead flat, and also has two similar chimney stacks on the west side of the flat, and one on the east side.
+A passageway provides access to the rear, which features similar eaves details between numbers 44 and 42.
+The rear wall of number 42 is rendered brick and displays projecting Gothic initials 'R T' in the gable, along with a small eaves window and a first-floor 12-pane Yorkshire sash.
+The ridge has two chimney stacks positioned close behind the ridge of the front range.
+Number 44 includes a large hipped, flat-roofed rear wing beneath the lead flat and has two similar chimney stacks on the west side of the flat and one on the east side.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.